What is it?

 What can Back in Action do to help?

 The key for a calf injury is determining the right diagnosis as the management for each condition is very different.
-Once this has been established then here at Back In Action we can determine the extent of your injury, set goals for your rehabilitation and give you approximate time frames for your recovery.
+Here at Back In Action we can determine the extent of your injury, set goals for your rehabilitation and give you approximate time frames for your recovery.

 If it is a calf tear which is the most common cause of calf pain that we see then we can help with pain management and helping you modify your lifestyle without causing further or new injuries.
 After the acute stage of a muscle tear (the first 48 hours) the first priority is making sure you have full movement in your joints and help with swelling reduction.
 We may use mobilisations, massage, acupuncture or other techniques to help with this.
 We will then gradually help to rebuild your strength and agility and look at the whole kinetic chain to correct any compensations that have occurred to get you back to where you want to be better, faster.